 Q-Switched Alexandrite Laser-Assisted Treatment of Melasma: 2-Year Follow-up Monitoring

-November 2005 | Volume 4 | Issue 6 | Case Report | 770 | Copyright © 2005
+November 2005 | Volume 4 | Issue 6 | Case Reports | 770 | Copyright © November 2005

 Antonio Rusciani MD, Angela Motta MD, Luigi Rusciani MD, Carmine Alfano MD

 Melasma is a common disorder of hyperpigmentation involving sun exposed face and neck areas.
 Three clinical patterns

 of melasma are recognized: the centrofacial, the malar, and the mandibular ones.
 Several factors have been implicated